Jaynferrre/Computer-Vision_Autumn_2025/README.md

 ## Acknowledgments

-This project was developed as part of a comprehensive curriculum covering PyTorch fundamentals, Neural Networks, Transfer Learning, and Object Detection.
+This project was developed as part of a comprehensive curriculum covering PyTorch fundamentals, Neural Networks, Transfer Learning, and Object Detection - developed by Analytics Club, IIT Bombay